Madison police officers involved in fatal shooting cleared by internal investigation

-An internal review found that three Madison police officers who fatally shot a man in late October "acted in compliance" with the department's policies on deadly use of force.
+An internal review found three Madison police officers who fatally shot a man in late October "acted in compliance" with the department's policies on use of deadly force.

 In December, the officers were cleared of criminal liability by Dane County District Attorney Ismael Ozanne following an investigation by the state Division of Criminal Investigation.